sebsheep/advanced-python/01-fundamentals/README.md

     print(name)

-# /!\ The order is preserved, but it's an implementation
+# /!\ The insertion order is preserved, but it's an implementation
 # /!\ detail and could change in next versions of Python!

 # iterate on key and value at the same time